 Santa Barbara Walks

-Initiated by a generous grant from the Green Park Foundation, Santa Barbara Walks works to make walking safer and more convenient in the South Coast.
-From Montecito to Goleta – we work to make walking safer for all.
-Where our residents live, work, shop, play, catch the bus, and go to school.
+Initiated by a generous grant from the Green Park Foundation, the Santa Barbara Walks program works to make walking safer and more convenient along the South Coast, from Montecito to Goleta, where our residents live, work, shop, play, catch the bus, and go to school.

 - Why do we do it?
 No other group specifically advocates for pedestrians in Santa Barbara County.

 - Why is it important?
 Because we are all walkers at some point!
 We are pedestrians when we walk to the bus stop, to our car, or to the store, work or school.
 It affects all of us!